stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

 The tutorial does not assume any knowledge of Haskell except for very basic understanding of how to work with `IO` monad.
 The GTK+ binding is very straightforward and imperative in its nature.
-This may be seen as a downside, but I think it may make things easier for newcomers to Haskell programming with imperative background.
+This may be seen as a downside, but I think it also may make things easier for newcomers to Haskell programming with imperative background.

 ## Available libraries

-Before we start with GTK bindings, it's reasonable to ask whether there is a better/alternative solution.
-Indeed, several libraries available to create GUI in Haskell:
+Before we start with GTK+ bindings, it's reasonable to ask whether there is a better/alternative solution.
+Indeed, several libraries are available to create GUI in Haskell:

 * [`wx`](https://hackage.haskell.org/package/wx) is bindings to
   [wxWidgets](https://wxwidgets.org/).
-A couple of things about this package I find suspicious: 1) it had delays in development when a couple of years no new version was released 2) it's still not present on Stackage.
+A couple of things about this package I find suspicious: 1) it had delays in development when for a couple of years no new version was released 2) it's still not present on Stackage.
   Practical conclusion from the point 2 is that it's not very popular nowadays, or at least not many Haskellers start writing any application with it otherwise it would be added already.